Loading...

 Missing deadlines in a DUI case can have serious consequences.
 Here are some important dates to keep in mind:

-While specific enforcement details are not publicly available, DUI enforcement in Warren County, like in most areas of Tennessee, is generally conducted by the Warren County Sheriff's Department and the Tennessee Highway Patrol.
+DUI enforcement in Warren County is generally conducted by the Warren County Sheriff's Department, located at 108 Security Cir, McMinnville, TN 37110.
+You can contact them at (931) 473-7863.
 Expect increased patrols during holidays and weekends, and be aware of sobriety checkpoints, which are legal in Tennessee.

 Dealing with a DUI arrest requires navigating the local legal system.
 Here are some resources to help you: